Published: 2 September 2015

 September 2015

-• Healthcare professionals should take care when preparing and administering varicella zoster vaccines to ensure the correct product is administered.
+Healthcare professionals should take care when prescribing, preparing and

 The Centre for Adverse Reactions Monitoring (CARM) has received four reports and the newly established Medication Error Reporting Programme (MERP) has received one report.
 In four of the five reports, children were administered Zostavax in error.
 In the fifth case, an elderly patient was prescribed and administered Varilrix for the prevention of shingles.